Katharine A. O'Keeffe: Career

 In 1892, she founded, published, and edited the Catholic Register.
 She contributed to the Boston Pilot, the Sacred Heart Review, Donahoe's Magazine, and Magazine of Our Lady of Good Counsel.
 She found time to work as an original writer and compiler, and published a "Longfellow Night" and a series of school readings.
 She also furnished local correspondence to the Sacred Heart Review, of Boston and Cambridge, and was an associate member of the New England Woman's Press Association.
 She was the author of Catholicity in Lawrence (Augustinian Fathers, Lawrence, 1882); Faith of Our Fathers (poem, Register Publishing Co., Lawrence, 1892); Moore's Birthday, a musical allegory (Register Publishing Co., 1893); Famous Irishwomen (1907), and Collection of Hibernian Odes, 1908 (both published by Lawrence Publishing Co., Lawrence, Mass.).

 Personal life

 O'Mahoney was prominent in the women's branch of the Irish Land League; founder and president of the Aventine Literary Club, and of the Orphans' Friends' Society, of Lawrence County; organizer of a division of the Ladies' Auxiliary, Ancient Order of Hibernians, its president for five years, and Essex County president for two years.
 She was secretary of the Essex branch, Boston Archdiocesan Union of the American Federation of Catholic Societies; organizer and first president of St. Mary's Alumni Association; and vice-president of Lawrence Anti-Tuberculosis League.

 In 1884, with her father, she visited England and Ireland, and was entertained by Michael Davitt, and his sister, at their home in Ballybrack, a suburb of Dublin.
-On 9 July 1896 (or in 1895), she married Daniel J. O'Mahoney (1857–1922), Lawrence city's superintendent of streets.
-She died on 2 January 1918, in Lawrence.
+On July 9, 1896 (or 1895), she married Daniel J. O'Mahoney (1857–1922), Lawrence city's superintendent of streets.
+She died on January 2, 1918 in Lawrence, Massachusetts.